rondoval/GoHeishaMon/README.md

 ### Prerequisites
 * Serial port connection to the device
-* Backup of the MTD layout, all MTD partitions and U-Boot environmetn
+* Backup of the MTD layout, all MTD partitions and U-Boot environment
 * TFTP server

 Overview of the process:
 * Backup MTD layout (cat /proc/mtd)
 * Backup U-Boot env (fw_printenv)
-* Backup **all** partitions (dd if=/dev/mtdx of=/tmp/mtdx_backup, then scp somwhere safe)
+* Backup **all** partitions (dd if=/dev/mtdx of=/tmp/mtdx_backup, then scp somewhere safe)
 * Reboot to U-Boot
 * Change boot address and options
-    * skip this if you intend to only boot it from RAM without altering the MTD
+    * *skip this if you intend to only boot it from RAM without altering the MTD*
     * setenv bootargs console=ttyS0,115200
     * setenv bootcmd bootm 0x9f050000
     * saveenv